 Hackolade supports ScyllaDB materialized views, via a SELECT of columns of the underlying base table, to present the data of the base table with a different primary key for different access patterns.

-Hackolade dynamically generates the CQL script to create keyspaces, tables, columns and their types, and indexes for the structure created with the application.
+Hackolade dynamically generates the CQL script to create keyspaces, tables, columns and their data types, and indexes for the structure created with the application.

 The connection is established using a connection string including (IP) address and port (typically 9042), and authentication using username/password if applicable.